Rangers 6, Royals 2 | Federal News Network

 |0

-Umpires_Home, Adam Hamari; First, Ryan Blakney; Second, Todd Tichenor; Third, Tom Hallion.
+Umpires_Home, Ryan Blakney; First, Todd Tichenor; Second, Tom Hallion; Third, Adam Hamari.

 Copyright © 2019 The Associated Press.
 All rights reserved.
 This website is not intended for users located within the European Economic Area.